danionescu0/home-automation/python-server/readme.md

 * "properties" contains:
     - "name" -> A optional name for the actuator (for UI)
     - "polling" -> If the actuator needs to be polled for values (it doesn't emit events) specify the polling interval
+    - if it conatins "shortcut" : true then it will be shown in the UI in the most frequently used (first room name Shortcut)

 * "room" -> room name

 ````